 Recruiting efforts in Southwest Region have historically centered on universities with strong biology and wildlife programs, including Oklahoma State, New Mexico State, Texas A&M and the University of Arizona.
 Students hired in the last 10 years have actually come from over 20 different colleges in over 10 different states, including Langston University, a historically black college, with which we have had a strong relationship for almost 10 years.

 Recruiting efforts have included classroom presentations, after hours programs, and an association with colleges Wildlife and Natural Resource clubs and organizations, and an ongoing connection with university faculty and programs.
 Southwest Region professionals are often asked to present in the classroom to introductory and graduate classes to talk about conservation

-issues that confront our region
+issues that confront our region and the world.

 The Urban Youth Initiatives for the Southwest Region of the U.S. Fish and Wildife Service concentrate on two distinct efforts:

 Urban Wildlife Refuges that are Service land based within urban areas

 and Urban Wildlife Refuge Partnerships which are not land based but operate in concert with Refuge partnerships.